Brendan Donovan Player Props: Cardinals vs. Dodgers

 Brendan Donovan At The Plate

-- Donovan has three doubles, two home runs and six walks while batting .253.
+- Donovan is batting .253 with three doubles, two home runs and six walks.

-- Donovan has reached base via a hit in 13 games this year (of 21 played), and had multiple hits in four of those games.

-- He has gone deep in two of 21 games played this season, and in 2.4% of his plate appearances.
+- In 22 games played this season, he has gone deep in two of them.

-- In three games this year (14.3%), Donovan has picked up an RBI, including two games with multiple runs batted in.
+- In three games this season (13.6%), Donovan has picked up an RBI, including two games with multiple runs batted in.

-- In seven of 21 games this year, he has scored, and three of those games included multiple runs.
+- He has scored in seven games this season (31.8%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.